 Walking Through Town and Taking in the Scenery

 Take the first part of the morning looking around the resort of Es Cana.
 Es Cana is a popular resort for British tourists.
 The resort is packed with excellent all-inclusive hotels and little apartments.
 Many choose Es Cana to be away from the more lively resorts of San Antonio and Playa den Bossa.
 If you walk up the street from the left side of the beach and turn right, you’ll find the main shopping area.
 You might even find a souvenir along the way.

 At the end of the shopping street, turn right and follow the coast around and back to the beach.
 You’ll be amazed at the stunning sea views and get a glimpse of the resort’s hotels.

 If you’re on a budget, there’s a huge array of takeaways on the road to the left of Es Cana beach.
 There’s also some lovely cafe’s and restaurants along the beach with outdoor seating overlooking the sea.
 We ate at Casa Juan Resturaunte with no regrets.

 Es Cana Beach

 Time for some relaxation!
-After a long morning (even longer if you’ve walker!), it’s time to hit the beach.
+After a long morning (even longer if you’ve walked!), it’s time to hit the beach.
 This medium-sized beach has a backdrop of beach cafes and palm trees with amazingly crystal clear water.
-There’s plenty of sun loungers to hire as well as a good range of water-sports.
+There are plenty of sun loungers to hire as well as a good range of water sports.
 If you’re still feeling energetic then there’s windsurfing, parasailing and stand up paddle-boarding on offer.
 Kids will love the pedalos.

 What is there to do in Playa Es Cana?

 You may want to try out something alternative on a visit to Es Cana.
-As well as exploring the many places to eat and shops, there’s plenty of other options too:
+As well as exploring the many places to eat and shops, there are plenty of other options too: